bhikkhu-manual/bhikkhu-manual/manuscript/markdown/vinaya/other-procedures.md

 When the talk is concluded, the speaker chants:

-'Ayaṃ dhamma- / vinaya- / dhammavinaya-kathā sādh'āyasmantehi saṃrakkhetabbā'ti.'
+'Ayaṁ dhamma- / vinaya- / dhammavinaya-kathā sādh'āyasmantehi saṁrakkhetabbā'ti.'

 '*This talk on Dhamma / Vinaya / Dhammavinaya should be well-preserved by you, ven. sirs.*'

 The person next in seniority after the speaker:

-'Handa mayaṃ dhamma- / vinaya- / dhammavinaya-kathāya sādhukāraṃ dadāmase.'
+'Handa mayaṁ dhamma- / vinaya- / dhammavinaya-kathāya sādhukāraṁ dadāmase.'

 '*Now let us make the act of acknowledging this Dhamma / Vinaya / Dhammavinaya talk.*'